yvelikova/axway-open-docs/content/en/docs/apim_relnotes/201904_apimgr_relnotes/APIGatewayApr19_ReleaseNotes.md

 ## Summary

 API Gateway is available as a software installation or a virtualized deployment in Docker containers.
 The software installation is available on Linux.
-For more details on supported platforms for software installation, see *API Gateway Installation Guide*.
+For more details on supported platforms for software installation, see [API Gateway Installation Guide](/docs/apim_installation/apigtw_install/).

 Docker deployment is supported on Linux.
-For a summary of the system requirements for a Docker deployment, see *System requirements* in the *API Gateway Installation Guide*, and for more details see *What you need before you start* in the *API Gateway Container Deployment Guide*.
+For a summary of the system requirements for a Docker deployment, see [System requirements](/docs/apim_installation/apigtw_install/system_requirements/).

 ## New features and enhancements